o3de/o3de.org/content/docs/userguide/render-asynchronous-node.md

 ---
-description: ' Use the Render Asynchronous node in the &ALYlong; &script-canvas; editor to regenerate the texture maps for all procedural materials that have pending parameter changes. '
+description: ' Use the Render Asynchronous node in the Amazon Lumberyard Script Canvas editor to regenerate the texture maps for all procedural materials that have pending parameter changes. '
 title: Render Asynchronous